 people who have left their job voluntarily

 Some people recorded in the Claimant Count would not be counted as unemployed.
-For example, in certain circumstances people can claim Jobseeker’s Allowance while they have relatively low earnings from part-time work.
+For example, in certain circumstances people can claim Jobseeker’s Allowance or Universal Credit while they have relatively low earnings from part-time work.
 These people would not be unemployed.Back to table of contents

 The number of unemployed people in the UK is measured by the Labour Force Survey (LFS) and includes people who meet the international definition of unemployment specified by the International Labour Organisation (ILO).
 This ILO definition defines unemployed people as being:

-without a job, have been actively seeking work in the past 4 weeks and are available to start work in the next 2 weeks
+without a job, have been actively seeking work in the past four weeks and are available to start work in the next two weeks

-out of work, have found a job and are waiting to start it in the next 2 weeks
+out of work, have found a job and are waiting to start it in the next two weeks

 This definition is used by most other countries, by the Statistical Office of the European Union (Eurostat), and by the Organisation for Economic Co-operation and Development.